cantierecreativo/middleman-template/optional/README.md

 ## Related Resources

-If you use multiple blocks in the same page, you can manage Dato CMS Modular Content with:
+If you use multiple blocks in the same page, you can manage DatoCMS Modular Content with:

 ```slim
 = partial "partials/modular-contents",